 Lawns will get spills, chewing gum and candy will get dropped among other things.

-Artificial turf is stain resistant, which will make cleaning a smooth process.
+Artificial turf is stain resistant, which makes artificial grass cleaning a smooth process.

 Most spill can be washed away with water.
 If you still see residue in the area, use mild soap mixed with warm water if you want to remove bacteria mix half-and-half with water and vinegar.

-Remove stick texture by picking it up; However, chewing gum is more challenging to remove.
+Remove sticky texture by picking it up; However, chewing gum is more challenging to remove.
 We suggest chilling the gum with a piece of ice and proceed to remove it.

 Use a plastic putty knife for more resilient removals.